<?xml version="1.0" encoding="utf-8"?>

 How specs guide development

 A product specification guides development by giving every team a shared direction and clear expectations.
 It outlines what the product must achieve, which features are essential, and how success will be measured.
-This structure prevents teams from working in isolation or making decisions that conflict with each other.
-When designers, engineers, and product managers refer to the same document, their work becomes coordinated and consistent.
+This structure ensures teams understand the full picture rather than focusing only on their own work, which prevents building isolated components that don't connect.

-In software development, for example, a specification might define that a dashboard must load within two seconds, display key analytics, and support mobile access.
-These details guide both design and engineering decisions, making it clear what “done” means.
-In hardware projects, a specification may describe materials, dimensions, and safety standards, ensuring that the product meets performance and compliance requirements before manufacturing begins.
+In software development, a specification might define that a dashboard must load within two seconds, display key analytics, and support mobile access.
+These details guide both design and engineering decisions, making it clear what "done" means.
+In hardware projects, specifications describe materials, dimensions, and safety standards, ensuring the product meets performance requirements before manufacturing begins.

 Pro Tip: Include measurable benchmarks in specs so each team knows what success looks like during development.